-- When on board any Seqwater water craft. - When working within two metres of an unprotected edge that is adjacent to a body of water into which a worker could fall and reasonably drown while carrying out the intended work.
-Examples include, but are not limited to: - A water body where a worker is unable to perform a self-rescue either due to their swimming ability or lack of a safe method of egress.
-For example a worker who cannot swim is working near a deep reservoir or a worker who can swim is working near a water basin with no safe method to get out should they fall in. - Swift water where both self-rescue or rescue by others is difficult without a lifejacket or swift water jacket being worn. - A water body into which there is a high likelihood of a worker becoming unconscious should they fall in. - Other situations identified through a risk assessment e.g. a JSEA/SWMS.
+- When on board any Seqwater water craft - When working near Swift water - When working within two metres of an unprotected edge that is adjacent to a body of water into which a worker could fall into deep enough water to reasonably drown while carrying out the intended work.
+Examples include, but are not limited to: - A sediment basin where there are no handrails to protect an edge where a worker is unable to perform a self-rescue either due to their swimming ability or lack of a safe method of egress.
+For example, a worker who cannot swim is working near a deep reservoir or a worker who can swim is working near a water basin with no safe method to get out should they fall in - Water where both self-rescue or rescue by others is difficult without a lifejacket - A water body into which there is a high likelihood of a worker becoming unconscious should they fall in - Other situations identified through a risk assessment